 The QLD and NSW governments have announced extensions and amendments to the Retail Shop Leases and Other Commercial Leases (COVID-19 Emergency Response) Regulation (QLD) and Retail and Other Commercial Leases (COVID-19) Regulation (NSW).
-Property and Commercial Lawyer, Andrea McGarry, explains what has changed during the extension period for eligible small and medium-sized businesses.
+What has changed during the extension period for eligible small and medium-sized businesses?

 The COVID-19 Emergency Response Act 2020 (the Act) and the Retail Shop Leases and Other Commercial Leases (COVID-19 Emergency Response) Regulation 2020 (the Regulation) sets out Queensland’s arrangements for small and medium-sized enterprise (SME entity) commercial leases affected by the COVID-19 emergency.